zulip/python-zulip-api/zulip/integrations/discord/README.md

 ## Zulip

-On the Zulip side, you can choose whether or not to forge senders.

 For Zulip setup, create a bot user (gear -> personal settings -> Bots -> Add a new bot) and download a `zuliprc`.
 Then, you can run `bridge.py --write-sample-config --from-zuliprc=zuliprc` to create a sample config based